When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 - Community groups and charities offer support

-- How do I pay for my shopping if I can’t go out?
+- How do I pay a volunteer for my shopping if I can’t go out?

 To find out what COVID-19 means for your rights, travel, health and lifestyle, check out the latest coronavirus news and advice from Which?.

-The government is asking everyone who is shielding to register at gov.uk, even if you don’t need any support.
+It is asking everyone who is clinically extremely vulnerable to register at Gov.uk, even if you don’t need any support.
 If you do need support, this is also the site through which you can request it.

-If you’re shielding and need urgent support as soon as possible, contact your local authority.
+If you’re clinically extremely vulnerable and need urgent support, contact your local authority.

-For more information on accessing food and essential supplies, visit gov.uk.
+For more information on accessing food and essential supplies during the pandemic, visit Gov.uk.

 Accessing supermarket delivery slots in England